 As Oralee and Nathan keep digging, Antrum becomes its own exercise in excavation, disinterring the texture and tropes, even the grain, of the Seventies’ psychotronic scene.
 The soft focus, the dappled sunlight, the overexposed images, Alicia Fricker’s psychedelic choral folk track (which you can imagine Gilderoy processing in the Berberian Sound Studio), the clothes and Brady Bunch-blond hair of the siblings – all these signifiers summon up the cinema of a particular time and place.
 This is a fake so deep that it feels like the real thing – an authentic horror (film) dug up from the past.
 It is a simulacrum of a simulacrum, constructed yet thoroughly convincing, with only a very direct allusion to the dumpster scene in David Lynch’s similarly heady Mulholland Dr. (2001) offering any hint that this cannot have been made in 1977 (unless we are to suppose, absurdly, that Lynch’s scene was inspired by his own private copy of Antrum).

 Three snatches of Latin text flash momentarily onto the screen during the course of Antrum, and with the benefits of patience and a pause button, you can read them for yourself.
 The first, FACILIS DESCENSUS AVERNO (“easy is the way down to the Underworld”), is a quote from Virgil’s Aeneid, and clearly references the ease with which Oralee and Nathan are opening themselves to a Hell from which they may struggle ever to return.
-The second, CAVE AB HOMINE UNIUS LIBRI (“beware of the man with one book”), is written back to front, and evidently a cryptic warning about any transactions with the mysterious Ike.
+The second, CAVE AB HOMINE UNIUS LIBRI (“beware of the man with one book”), is written back to front, and evidently a cryptic warning about any transactions with the mysterious Ike (as well as a punning interlinguistic reference, via the word ‘cave’, to the film’s title).
 The third and final message, NIHIL PRETIOSIUS VERITATE (“nothing is more precious than reality”), comes at a point in the narrative where any notion of an anchoring reality has become lost to all those flickering shadows on the walls of the hole that these characters have dug for themselves (and possibly for us too).
 Once this film has caught us in the labyrinth of its conflicting ambiguities, will we ever truly be able emerge and escape from its layered depths unscathed, and to return to exactly what we were before – or are this film’s malign messages now also etched permanently onto the filmy surfaces of our mind’s eye?